matthoffman/rcq/README.md

 ## What is RCQ? ##

-RCQ ("Resource Constraining Queue") is a set of utilities for building work queues that try to adapt to the available resources on the worker.
+RCQ is an experiment in ways to build task execution frameworks (local and distributed) that handle tasks with varying resource requirements across machines with varying resources.
+It began while I was working on an application that was deployed on-premises at customer sites where both hardware and task resource requirements could vary widely: some tasks were CPU-bound, some were memory-bound, some were IO-bound.
+We also wanted a way to handle hybrid environments better, which often meant a mix of onsite and cloud servers with different resource profiles and performance characteristics.
+Manually configuring thread pool sizes or task limits per-machine (or similar manual tuning) was far from ideal.
+I was looking for ways to adapt execution to each environment automatically, without heavyweight infrastructure requirements like with Mesos or YARN (which were non-starters for our existing customers),

+RCQ is an attempt at putting that resource management within the task queue itself: basically, it extends the typical definition of `taskQueue.take()` from "is there available work?" to "is there available work _that I have the resources to execute_?"
 It is centered around a simple [java.util.concurrent.BlockingQueue](https://docs.oracle.com/javase/8/docs/api/?java/util/concurrent/BlockingQueue.html) wrapper, but it also contains a number of utility classes that could be used independently.

+Often this logic is placed in the worker itself, but there potential advantages in locating it in (or near) the queue:
+ * workers can focus on how to execute the task, rather than whether they can execute it (and what to do if they pull a task off the queue that they don't have available resources to execute).
+ * tasks can (potentially) stay on the queue until they can be executed, for more even task distribution and allowing you to better take advantage of any HA guarantees that the queue provides.
+ * the queue could (potentially) do scheduling optimizations based on available resources (handing out smaller tasks that the given worker *can* execute rather than larger tasks that it can't).

+That said, the resource measuring and constraint evaluation logic in RCQ could be reused within the workers instead, if desired.

-The definition of "available resources" is left to an implementation of a simple [interface](https://github.com/matthoffman/rcq/blob/master/src/main/java/com/quantumretail/constraint/ConstraintStrategy.java); it is easy to extend RCQ to fit any definition of "available resource" you can imagine.
-Out of the box, RCQ can attempt to adapt based on:
+The definition of "available resources" in RCQ is left to an implementation of a simple [interface](https://github.com/matthoffman/rcq/blob/master/src/main/java/com/quantumretail/constraint/ConstraintStrategy.java); it is easy to extend RCQ to fit any definition of "available resource" you can imagine.
+Out of the box, RCQ attempts to measure:
  * System load average
  * CPU utilization
  * Available JVM heap memory

+## Alternatives and prior art ##

+A lot of work has been done on this in the context of large-scale cluster computing environments.
+A couple of notes:

+ * YARN and Mesos have resource allocation at their core.
+As an over-generalization, tasks (or their job managers) have to declare up-front what resources they need, and then the frameworks attempt to place those tasks on the appropriate workers.
+They're both widely used, and as battle-tested as frameworks come, and there is a huge volume of literature dedicated to optimizing them for various workloads.
+ * Researchers at Microsoft and Brown University did some interesting work on hybrid centralized/decentralized task distribution that includes resource-aware scheduling: [Efficient Queue Management for Cluster Scheduling](http://cs.brown.edu/people/jrasley/papers/eurosys16-yaq-final.pdf) (Rasley et al., EuroSys '16, 2016).
+    * This also references (and builds on) [Mercury](https://dl.acm.org/citation.cfm?id=2813803), another hybrid approach.

+RCQ aims to be at most a building block in a comprehensive system, focusing just on the worker queue.

 ## Why RCQ? ##

+Well, as it stands right now, you probably don't want to use RCQ.
+While it was used in production in its original context (and may still be?), the library as it stands isn't what I would call production-ready for general use.
+But the general approach may be worth further investigation:

 Often, when implementing producer-consumer patterns, we end up setting the number of consumers based on some heuristic: maybe it's some multiplier on the number of CPUs, or maybe it's some default that is left to the user to configure.
 Sometimes this works fine -- with a perfectly CPU-bound workload on an otherwise unloaded machine, `# workers == # CPUs`